NCAR/DART/guide/dart-quality-control.rst

    now and rerun.
 In general, this is not the optimal strategy as the number of observations inconsistent with the ensemble is a very powerful indicator of the success or failure of the assimilation.

+-  If the DART QC values are 8, it was not possible to convert the observation to the required vertical coordinate system.

 If the prior and posterior values in the ``obs_seq.final`` are not -888888.0 but are identical, your obs are being assimilated but are having no impact.